liquidctl/liquidctl/README.md

 ## Troubleshooting

-### Device does not show up in `list` (Windows)
+### Device not listed (Windows)

 This is likely caused by having replaced the original Microsoft Generic HID driver for a USB HID.
 If the device in question is not marked in [Supported devices](#supported-devices) as requiring a special driver, try uninstalling the custom driver.

-### Device does not show up in `list` (Linux)
+### Device not listed (Linux)

 As before, this is usually caused by having an unexpected kernel driver bound to a USB HID.
-In most cases this is the result of using a program that accesses the device (directly or indirectly) via libusb-1.0 but fails to reattach the original kernel driver.
+In most cases this is the result of having used a program that accessed the device (directly or indirectly) via libusb-1.0 but failed to reattach the original driver.

 This can be temporarily solved by manually rebinding the device to the kernel `usbhid` driver.
 Replace `<bus>` and `<port>` with the correct values from `lsusb -vt` (also assumes there is only HID interface, adjust if necessary):